-Differences Between Jira and Confluence
+Differences Between Jira vs Confluence

 In this discussion, we will cover Jira vs Confluence.
-Thus, before going into the difference between both, let us learn some basics about both Jira and Confluence.
+Thus, before going into the difference between both, let us learn some basics about Jira and Confluence.

-What is JIRA?
+What is Jira?

 Now we can have a look at the JIRA workflow, which has the following stages when an issue is created:

-Below is the JIRA workflow:
+Below is the Jira workflow:

-Image is taken from JIRA official documentation.
+The image is taken from JIRA official documentation.

 What is Confluence?

-Head To Head Comparisons Between Jira and Confluence (Infographics)
+Head-to-Head Comparisons Between Jira vs Confluence (Infographics)

-Key Differences Between Axure and sketch
+Key Differences Between Jira vs Confluence